Carl J. Luksic

 Carl John Luksic (June 20, 1921 – May 24, 2009) was a United States Air Force lieutenant colonel.
 During World War II, he became a flying ace credited with 8.5 aerial victories, including five in one day for which he was awarded the Distinguished Service Cross.
 He himself was shot down and taken as a prisoner of war before his successful escape from captivity.

 Early life and World War II

-Carl J. Luksic was born on June 20, 1921, at Schofield Barracks in Honolulu, Hawaii.
+Carl J. Luksic was born on June 20, 1921, at Schofield Barracks in Honolulu, Territory of Hawaii.
 He enlisted in the United States Army Air Forces on March 22, 1942, where he entered the Aviation Cadet Training Program.
 Luksic earned his wings and was commissioned as a second lieutenant on October 30, 1942, at Luke Field, Arizona.

 Luksic was assigned to the 487th Fighter Squadron, 352nd Fighter Group, flying P-47 Thunderbolts at Westover Field, Massachusetts, in January 1943.
 The squadron soon moved to Trumbull Field, Connecticut, and then Mitchel Field, New York in March, before deploying to England in July 1943.